 Toast wallet can be downloaded from its official website, which shows you that its software was latest updated in October of 2018 to a version 2.3.12.
 See our list of other top XRP wallets.

 As long as you have this version installed, your Toast Wallet will be up to date.
 The wallet is open source and is available for multiple platforms, including PC/tablet (Windows, Linux, Mac OSX, browser) and mobile (Android, iOS).
-The team recommends that people with jailbroken iOS devices don’t use their wallet, as it’s highly likely that it won’t behave normally on pirated software.
+The team recommends that people with jailbroken iOS devices don’t use their wallets, as it’s highly likely that it won’t behave normally on pirated software.
 They also recommend that people update their legitimate software to at least iOS 11 for normal operation.

 Wallet’s phone binaries are built directly from the GitHub repository using Adobe Phonegap’s cloud build service, the output of which can be found at https://build.phonegap.com/apps/2733163/share.

-Its PC binaries are built from the browser version of Toast Wallet using electron-builder; the wallet creators show their transparency by openly inviting third party analysts to look into the code and inspect the binaries.
+Its PC binaries are built from the browser version of Toast Wallet using electron-builder; the wallet creators show their transparency by openly inviting third-party analysts to look into the code and inspect the binaries.
 You can download your version of choice from the official Toast Wallet website https://toastwallet.com.

 Toast wallet is free, as the company expects to earn money by providing unnamed XRP-related services; they clearly want to build their brand up with the wallet and then branch out onto other XRP-related things.